Best Express Entry Resource for Kenyan Software Developers with CLB 7 IELTS and CRS Under 480

 A Kenyan developer who entered the pool at CRS 450 with CLB 7 can reasonably reach CRS 530-550 by improving to CLB 9 — without changing anything else about their profile.
 That is enough for most recent general draw cut-offs, and well inside STEM category-based draw territory.

 The important point for Kenyan tech professionals: CLB 7 to CLB 9 is not a language acquisition problem.
 You already communicate professionally in English at your Westlands, Kilimani, or CBD office.
 The gap between your current IELTS score and CLB 9 is almost entirely explained by test structure — specifically, how IELTS Writing Task 2 differs from professional email writing, how to manage the Reading section clock, and what the Listening section's accent diversity requires.
-Eight to twelve weeks of structured practice with IELTS Academic past papers is a realistic preparation timeline for a native speaker who lost points on technique rather than language.
+Four to eight weeks of structured practice with IELTS General Training past papers is a realistic preparation timeline for a native speaker who lost points on technique rather than language.

 The STEM Category-Based Draw Advantage